flowerpot-network/delta/jobs.md

 * **Compensation**: 80'000 EUR/year starting salary with equity[^1]
 * **Paid vacation**: 30 days

-At Monadic, the team behind oscoin, we're building our initial engineering team.
+At Monadic, the team behind oscoin, we're hiring our first engineers.
 We're looking for experienced candidates who are well versed in functional programming and distributed systems.

 We'd like to speak to candidates who are empathetic, humble, passionate about their work and strive for excellence.